somedatapacket/docs.humio.com/content/appendix/faq.md

 weight: 7
 ---

 <b>Q: Is Humio cloud only?
-Is it possible to use Humio on prem?</b>
+Is it possible to use Humio on premises?</b>

 A: Humio is a flexible log management solution.
-We have customers that use our cloud solution, on prem solutions, and hybrids of both options.
+We have customers that use our cloud solution, on-prem solutions, and hybrids of both options.
 Consider what works best for your application and organization and we are happy to help you find the set up to best suit your needs.

 <hr noshade>